 If you’ve ever searched on TEFL job boards for your next teaching job, the prospect of working in Vietnam has no doubt crossed your mind.
-You’ve probably wondered, what would it be like to live in such and exotic location?
-If you’re like me, before I moved there three years ago, the nation’s capital is no doubt shrouded with a certain amount of mystery and intrigue.
+You’ve probably wondered, what would it be like to live in such an exotic location?
+If you’re like me, before I moved here three years ago, the nation’s capital is no doubt shrouded with a certain amount of mystery and intrigue.
 Beyond the conical hats, busy streets filled with motorbikes and palm trees; Hanoi is an unknown quantity for most English teachers.
-Let me try and shed some light onto this great TEFL location.
+Let me try and shed some light on this great TEFL location.

 Are You Ready for a Life in Hanoi?

 One of the most attractive features about Hanoi as an EFL professional is the low cost of living and the relatively high salaries.
 You can drink beer with the locals at a Bia Hoi and enjoy a beautiful spread with a group of friends having only spent ten to twenty dollars for the whole group.
-You can have a delicious bowl of phá»Ÿ for lunch or breakfast for a dollar.
-You can have an hour long massage for ten dollars or under.
-You can rent a three story house with an attractive rooftop overlooking the city for under six hundred dollars a month (imagine how cheap that would be to share with friends or colleagues…).
+You can have a delicious bowl of pho for lunch or breakfast for a dollar.
+You can have an hour-long massage for ten dollars or under.
+You can rent a three-story house with an attractive rooftop overlooking the city for under six hundred dollars a month (imagine how cheap that would be to share with friends or colleagues…).
 Not saving money in Hanoi is a difficult thing to do.

 Anyone who has watched Anthony Bourdain’s No Reservations special about Vietnam knows how attractive the cuisine can be to the foodie in us all.
 There’s something special about the freshness and creativity of the food in Hanoi that never bores me.
 My personal favorite is Bun Cha, a sweet rich soup full of grilled pork and ground pork patties that is served with fresh herbs and a mound of thin rice noodles that you dip into the broth.
 Delicious.

 Another daunting aspect of moving to Vietnam is the language.
 Vietnamese is a monosyllabic language with six different tones!
 In the early days, you may find yourself asking for a can of something and being delivered a plate of pork if you’re not careful.
-In general though, it’s a very interesting language to become familiar with.
-Language tutors are cheap, most people you meet are thrilled when you try an used any Vietnamese and pointing/miming will get you through most of your day to day conveyances.
+In general, though it’s a very interesting language to become familiar with.
+Language tutors are cheap, most people you meet are thrilled when you try and use any Vietnamese and pointing/miming will get you through most of your day to day conveyances.